Common Causes of Website Downtime

 Failing to renew your domain is a simple oversight.
 Domain registration is a separate service from web hosting, and while your hosting plan may still be intact, your domain can still expire and take down your website.

-Corrective Action: Login to your hosting account and renew your domain.
+Corrective Action: Login to your hosting account, renew your domain and check website status.